-With the continued global growth of internet users, improvements in speed, and the addition of technologies like adaptive bitrate streaming, conditions for the advancement of the over the top (OTT) video streaming service providers like Netflix and Hulu have never been better.
+With the rapid video streaming growth currently underway across the globe, improvements in internet speeds, and the addition of improved over-the-top (OTT) video technology like adaptive bitrate streaming, conditions for the advancement of OTT video streaming service providers like Netflix and Hulu have never been better.

-Netflix, the company that broke the mold and is still dominating the industry started out by shipping rental DVDs to their customers, basically like a mail order Blockbuster.
-After a major shift in their business model in 2007 with the introduction of subscription-based streaming services, Netflix has refined its product and algorithms for over a decade, dominating the phenomenal growth of OTT.
+Netflix, the company that broke the mold and is still dominating the streaming industry started out by shipping rental DVDs to their customers, basically like a mail order Blockbuster.
+After a major shift in their business model in 2007 with the introduction of subscription-based OTT video streaming services, Netflix has refined its product and algorithms for over a decade, both causing and dominating the phenomenal growth of the OTT industry.

 The growth of OTT video streaming is a major force in the disruptive digital landscape, doing what Uber and Airbnb did to the taxi and hotel industries.
 Ten years ago Netflix had 12 million subscribers.
-Today, Netflix has 140 million subscribers and is growing by around eight million a quarter.
-The only thing slowing down Netflix’s runaway success is deep-pocketed competitors who have noticed the growth of OTT streaming, recognizing that it’s the future of video services delivery and doing everything they can to compete head-on.
+Today, Netflix has 140 million subscribers and proof of this rapid video streaming growth is the fact that those numbers are increasing by around eight million a quarter.
+The only thing slowing down Netflix’s runaway success is deep-pocketed competitors who have noticed the growth of OTT streaming, recognizing that it’s the future of video services delivery and are doing everything they can to compete head-on.

-- Globally, online streaming service subscriptions have grown from 150 million in 2014 to over 600 million in 2019.
+- Globally, online OTT video streaming service subscriptions have grown from 150 million in 2014 to over 600 million in 2019.
 Subscribers are expected to grow to 1.1 billion by 2021.

 - Global growth of OTT revenue will rise from $69 billion in 2018 to $129 billion by 2023.

-- Market penetration in the US is over 70%, with the average user subscribing to 3.4 streaming video services.
+- Market penetration in the US is over 70%, with the average user subscribing to 3.4 OTT video services.

-- There are over 300 streaming service providers worldwide, with more than 200 in the US alone.
+- There are over 300 OTT video streaming service providers worldwide, with more than 200 in the US alone.

-The reason for the phenomenal growth of OTT in less than a decade is twofold: First, there is increased accessibility created by greater broadband rollout, improved internet speeds, and high performing, video-capable devices.
-Second, the advances of the streaming services have hugely improved the customer user experience (UX).
-OTTs now offer better content recommendations using improved customer data analysis (which started in 2006 when Netflix offered its famous $1 million prize to developers).
+The reason for the phenomenal growth of OTT in less than a decade is twofold: First, there is increased accessibility created by greater broadband rollout, improved internet speeds, and high performing consumer electronics (CE) devices capable of utilizing OTT video technology.
+Second, the streaming industry’s advances in how they provide their services have hugely improved customer user experience (UX).
+In general the OTT video streaming industry now offers better content recommendations by using improved customer data analysis (which started in 2006 when Netflix offered its famous $1 million prize to developers).

 How the Growth of OTT Video Streaming Has Impacted the Broadcast Industry